 Introduction

 This evaluation plan covers measures installed and gas savings realized through the Custom Rebate path of the Business Program (BP) and Public Sector (PS) programs.
 The custom applications include any project not covered under the Prescriptive Rebate path.
 For example, air sealing measures may fall into the Custom Rebate category.
-PGL/NSG can fund ComEd-delivered Retro-Commissioning and Business New Construction projects on a negotiated $/therm saved basis under the Custom Rebate path.
+PGL/NSG can fund ComEd-delivered Retro-Commissioning and Non-Residential New Construction projects on a negotiated $/therm saved basis under the Custom Rebate path.
 The Retro-Commissioning and Business New Construction programs are covered under separate evaluation plans, while PGL and NSG Custom Rebate projects are referred to here as the “Custom Program”.
 The BP and PS programs are implemented by Franklin Energy Services.
-Navigant will produce separate reporting of impacts, research findings, and recommendations for the Business Program and Public Sector.
+Navigant will produce a single report with separate tables of impacts, research findings, and recommendations for the Business Program and Public Sector.

 We have prepared a two-year evaluation plan summary to identify tasks by year.
 Final scope and timing of activities for each year will be refined as program circumstances are better known.